 This form has 9 pages and will take approximately 7 minutes to complete.

-We have recently reviewed the cost of licence fees for applications to work on the highway and for the provision of vehicle crossings over footways and verges.
+We have recently reviewed the cost of licence fees for applications to work on the highway.
 The review confirmed the cost of the licence fees have not kept pace with the costs for administration.
-Regrettably, this is currently unsustainable.
-As such, the fees have been raised as detailed below.

-The following charges apply to:
+From 1 August 2024 the following charges will apply to:

-• Application for a vehicle crossings over footways and verges (Highways Act 1980, Section 184 Licence) – £218
+• Application for a vehicle crossing over footways and verges (Highways Act 1980, Section 184 Licence) – £346 (was £218)

 Approval